Arthur Cantrell

-Arthur Stanley Cantrell (8 May 1883 – 22 May 1954) was an English first-class cricketer and Royal Marines officer.
+Brigadier Arthur Stanley Cantrell (8 May 1883 – 22 May 1954) was a Royal Marines officer and English first-class cricketer.
 Cantrell was commissioned into the Royal Marine Artillery and served during the First World War.
 His military service with the Royal Marines lasted until his retirement in 1934, though he did later come out of retirement to serve in the Second World War.
 Cantrell also played first-class cricket for the Royal Navy Cricket Club between 1913–1929, making fourteen appearances.

 Early life, first-class debut and WWI

 Cantrell was born in British Ceylon and was educated in England at Bedford School and Bedford Modern School.
 He was commissioned into the Royal Marine Artillery (RMA) as a second lieutenant in August 1900.
 He was promoted to the rank of lieutenant in February 1903.
 He was made a captain in September 1911.
 He made his debut in first-class cricket for the Royal Navy against the Army at Lord's in 1913.
 Shortly before the outbreak of World War I, Cantrell played a second first-class match for the Royal Navy in June 1914, in a repeat of the fixture of the previous year.
 At the beginning of 1914, he had been seconded to another battalion within the RMA.

 Cantrell completed his sixteen years of service during the First World War, at which point he was promoted to major in June 1917.
 In May 1918, he was made a brevet lieutenant colonel.
 He was awarded the Legion of Honour by France in June 1918.